 Check out the listing screenshot above.
 This is the first listing you get when you search for iPhone SE on Amazon.in.
 With the official selling price around Rs 26,000, anyone eyeing an iPhone SE might get excited looking at Rs 20,000 pricing for the same.
-Scroll down, and you will see the product description to be accurate, then comes the official details from the manufacturer and followed by specifications and warranty details.
-Yes, it does mention 1 year manufacturer warranty.
-All good till now.
+Scroll down, and you will see the product description is accurate; then comes the official details from the manufacturer and followed by specifications and warranty details.
+Yes, it does mention 1-year manufacturer warranty.
+All is good till now.

 Scroll back and look for the image deck.
-The very last image says the product is part of Amazon “Renewed” program which has been tested and certified to work and look “like new”.
-And comes with 6-month limited warranty.
+The last image says the product is part of Amazon’s “Renewed” program, which has been tested and certified to work and look “like new”.
+And comes with a 6-month limited warranty.
 No easy way to know who is providing that limited warranty.
 Apple? or Amazon? or the Seller?
 Anyway, the issue isn’t that.
 The primary issue is it’s VERY easy for any prospective buyer to miss this image while buying.
-As Twitter user, Sounava Ghosh, first pointed out, Amazon is doing a disservice to its customers by NOT clearly marking the listings as Refurbished.
+As Twitter user Sounava Ghosh, first pointed out, Amazon is doing a disservice to its customers by NOT clearly marking the listings as Refurbished.

-We are not even certain if users will get a refurbished unit or a new unit when they buy an iPhone from the above links as there are no separate listings for new and refurbished (or renewed) units.
-It’s very much possible that Amazon has suffered a “technical glitch” which has added the ‘renewed’ image to all these listings.
-We will be reaching out to Amazon for a clarification and update the post once we have their reply.
+We are not even certain if users will get a refurbished unit or a new unit when they buy an iPhone from the above links, as there are no separate listings for new and refurbished (or renewed) units.
+It’s very possible that Amazon has suffered a “technical glitch,” which has added the ‘renewed’ image to all these listings.
+We will be reaching out to Amazon for clarification and will update the post once we have their reply.
 Please stay tuned.

 Update: We just got an official statement from Amazon India: